How to Write the Coalition Application Essay 2019-20

 What are the Coalition Application Essay Prompts?

-For the 2019-20 application cycle, Coalition for College are asking applicants to answer one of the following five questions.
+For the 2023-24 application cycle, Coalition for College are asking applicants to answer one of the following six questions.

 • Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.